melissamonk-NOAA/Vermilion_2021/doc/north.md

 The length composition data for some years and fleets was small, and may not be representative of the total catch.
-Length composition data were removed from the model if fewer than 10 fish were measured in a given year and fleet.
-Initial input sample sizes were also capped at x00 for each set of length composition data.

-The time-series of landings begins in 1875 for the commercial fleet and in 1916 for the recreational fleet.
-This captures the inception of the fishery, so the stock is assumed to be in equilibrium at the beginning of the modeled period.

-The internal population dynamics model tracks ages 0-70, where age 70 is the ‘plus-group.’
-There are relatively few observations in the age compositions that are greater than age 28.
-The population length bins and the length composition length bins are set at 2-cm bins from fish 10-70 cm fork length.

-The first year of recruitment deviations begins in `r `min(model$recruitpars$Yr)`, with 1963 as the last year of early recruitment deviations with no bias adjustment and 1980 as the first year with full bias adjustment.
+Years with insufficient data were excluded from the likelihood, and initial sample sizes (prior to data weighting) for length composition data were set equal to a proxy such as the number or trips, hauls, or sampling events (as described in Table \@ref(tab:length-sample-size)).

 ### Modeling Platform and Structure

-The assessment was conducted used Stock Synthesis version 3.30.16.00 developed by Dr. Richard Methot at the NOAA, NWFSC [@Methot2013].
+The assessment was conducted used Stock Synthesis version 3.30.17.00 developed by Dr. Richard Methot at the NOAA, NWFSC [@Methot2013].
 This most recent version was used because it included improvements and corrections to older model versions.
 The R package [r4ss](https://github.com/r4ss/r4ss), version